facebookresearch/param/train/compute/python/development.md

   * [`register_operator(name: str, operator: OperatorInterface)`](lib/operator.py)
   * [`register_operators(op_dict: Dict[str, OperatorInterface])`](lib/operator.py)

-The benchmark driver will be able to load configuration files and instantiate corresponding operators for benchmarking.
+The benchmark tool script will be able to load configuration files and instantiate corresponding operators for benchmarking.
 Two categories of of operators:
 * PyTorch native
   * Operators have no dependencies other than official PyTorch release.
 * External